Easy and effective of medicinal herbs part 2: hot and cold infusions

 You can find most of the things you need in your kitchen.
 First of all, there is of course the mug, jar or glass.
 I always use earthenware or glass to avoid cross reactions.
 If you want to use an infuser for your herbs, choose wisely.
 Metal can react with, for example, tannins in your plants and is therefore not very suitable.
 That can be tricky because most ready-to-use, reusable infusers are made of stainless steel these days.
 An infuser made of ceramic, glass or undyed organic cotton is suitable.
 You can, of course, also throw loose herbs into your mug.

 Very important is some sort of cover for your mug or glass.
-Constituents such as essential oil evaporate differently and of course we don’t want that.
+Constituents such as essential oil otherwise evaporate and of course we don’t want that.
 I myself am fortunate to have an infusion mug that I found in a thrift store.
 You can see it in the picture.
-It consists of a saucer and a cup, a ceramic infuser and a lid that fits the holder and the cup exactly.
+It consists of a saucer and a cup, a ceramic infuser and a lid that fits the infuser and the cup perfectly.
 Some time passed between when my last infusion mug died and finding this one.
 During that time I simply used a regular mug and a well-fitting saucer.

 When to make hot infusions and when to make cold infusions